florian-huber/hplc-py/paper.md

 signal quantification, such as the open source Python 2.7 software `HappyTools` [@jansen2018], Microsoft Excel applications [@cruzvillalon2023], or proprietary solutions such as [Chromeleon by Thermo-Fisher
 ](https://www.thermofisher.com/order/catalog/product/CHROMELEON7) and [Empower by Waters](https://www.waters.com/waters/en_US/Empower-3-Chromatography-Data-Software/nav.htm?cid=513188&locale=en_US), rely
-extensively on the manual identification of peaks and curation of the resulting quantitative data.
+extensively on extensive manual processing of the chromatograms and curation of the resulting quantitative data.
 Furthermore, we are unaware of any tools that can reliably deconvolve highly overlapping signals. `hplc-py` provides a programmatic interface by which users can quickly and reliably quantify components of complex chromatograms in a few lines of code [Figure 1(C)].
 Importantly, the peak detection and fitting algorithm of `hplc-py`